-Forced perspective is a photographic optical illusion generally used to make two or more objects appear closer or further away, or of a different size than reality.
+Forced perspective is a photographic optical illusion.
+It is generally used to make two or more objects appear closer or further away or of a different size than they are in reality.

-Forced perspective in photography is made possible by the single lens of the camera.
-Unlike your eyes, which work in tandem to create depth perception, the camera only has one eye.
+In photography, forced perspective is made possible by the single lens of the camera.
+Unlike your eyes, which work in tandem to create depth perception, the camera has only one eye.
 As such, the camera has no depth perception and sees things as flat and two-dimensional.

-Photographs in which one subject seems to merge with another, and those seeming to depict things or people defying gravity are technically part of this genre of photography as well, though they rely more on orientation and point of view than a true visual compression due to the single eye of the lens.
+Photographs in which one subject seems to merge with another, and those seeming to depict things or people defying gravity, are technically part of this genre of photography as well.
+However, they rely more on orientation and point of view than a true visual compression due to the single eye of the lens.

-Indeed, even the "carried away by balloons" illusion technically falls into forced perspective as the angle of view under the subject’s feet is compressed by the camera to create the illusion of more height.
+Indeed, even the "carried away by balloons" illusion technically falls into forced perspective.
+This is because the angle of view under the subject’s feet is compressed by the camera to create the illusion of more height.